sanjana8477/AI-powered-IT-Assistant/README.md

 - Retrieve similar past incidents
 - Answer troubleshooting questions via a natural-language interface

-It features a modular, cloud-ready design and can be easily deployed on **Microsoft Azure**.
+The tool features a clean UI, modular backend, and can be run locally or deployed to any cloud provider or server environment.

 ---